FranklynRod/craveandfeastserver/README.md

 Crave and Feast uses Edamam Recipe Search API.
 An API call was completed to
 * Get recipes based on ingredients searched
 * Get recipes that populate homepage
+* Read saved recipes on user's profile
+* Delete favorite recipes by unfavoriting recipe on profile page

 ## Cloud Firestore
 ***